Funeral Costs in New Mexico: What Families Pay in 2026

 How much does a funeral cost in New Mexico?

-Is cremation cheaper than burial in New Mexico?
+How much cheaper is cremation than burial in New Mexico?

-Yes.
-In New Mexico, direct cremation ($1,500) can save families $4,900 or more compared to a traditional funeral with burial ($6,400 plus cemetery costs).
-The cremation rate in New Mexico is currently 65%, above the national average of approximately 60%.
+Direct cremation in New Mexico starts around $1,500; a traditional funeral with burial averages $6,400, not counting the cemetery plot or vault.
+That is a difference of at least $4,900 for most families.
+With New Mexico's cremation rate at 65% (above the national rate of about 60%), cremation providers in the state are competitive.
 Mountain states often have more dispersed populations, which can mean fewer funeral home options in rural areas — making price comparison especially important.

 How can I save on funeral costs in New Mexico?